WhatsHalal/jobs/README.md

 Interviews are 3 rounds.

 ## Round 1
 Do a take home unpaid programming project and email it together with a cover letter and resumé to hr@whatshalal.com.
 Please include your Gmail address as we will do a Hangout interview in Round 2 should you be selected.
+Pay attention to the cover letter.
+We check for your writing skills as this is a major requirement.

 ## Round 2
 Successful Round 1 applicants will have a hangout interview.
 We will ask about your previous work, your passions, and request a virtual white board to solve a problem with pseudo-code.